 The City's Firemen's Postretirement Plan is a non-contributory, single-employer defined benefit postretirement benefit plan that covers full-time uniformed firemen of the City that were hired prior to 2005.
+Plan member contributions by retired firemen toward their postretirement benefits reduce the employer costs and resulting liability.
 The Plan provides postretirement medical benefits upon retirement or disability to Plan members and their beneficiaries, pursuant to City ordinances and the collective bargaining agreement between the City and its Firemen.
 Eligible members with other medical coverage may elect to receive opt-out payments in lieu of these benefits and may later elect to receive plan benefits if the other coverage is discontinued.
 The Plan may be amended by the City through its ordinances and union contracts.
 The Plan is administered by an administrator appointed by the City Council.